marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/selectedintkind.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SELECTED_INT_KIND, integer kind, kind, integer

 .. _selected_int_kind:

-.. index:: SELECTED_INT_KIND

-.. index:: integer kind

-.. index:: kind, integer

 SELECTED_INT_KIND --- Choose integer kind
 *****************************************